syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/13.secrets/docs.en.md

 ## Known issues

 - Currently it is not possible to create containers of type certificate with Terraform.
-See [the terraform issue tracker](https://github.com/terraform-providers/terraform-provider-openstack/issues/1005) and the [OpenStack issue tracker](https://storyboard.openstack.org/#!/story/2007629).
+See [the Terraform issue tracker](https://github.com/terraform-providers/terraform-provider-openstack/issues/1005) and the [OpenStack issue tracker](https://storyboard.openstack.org/#!/story/2007629).